Manage public keys

 Before you begin

-Before you manage public keys, make a note of the following:
+Before you manage GPG and SSH public keys, ensure you have the following:

-- GPG command-line tools installed on your machine (for GPG keys).
+- GPG tools (for GPG keys): GPG command-line tools installed on your machine.

-- An SSH client installed on your machine (for SSH keys).
+- SSH client (for SSH keys): An SSH client installed on your machine.

 Generate a new GPG key

-Before you can upload a GPG public key to Harness, you need to generate a GPG key pair on your local machine.
+Before you upload a GPG public key to Harness, generate a GPG key pair on your local machine.

 Step 1: Install GPG